Akukoskela/news_app/README.md

 # News App

-Mobile application that shows news on different platforms related to your search word
+Mobile application that shows news on different platforms related to users search word